UnityGuillaume/SimpleUnityLauncher/Readme.md

 # Simple Launcher

 This very simple tool offer a minimal replacement for the deprecated resolution dialog Unity used to have.

-It can be useful for small demo/jam game where you don't have the time/resources to build up an option screen.
+It can be useful for small demo or game jam where you don't have the time or resources to build up an option screen.

-It allow to display a screen at the game start that let the user choose what resolution they want, if it should be fullscreen and the quality level.
+It simply allows to display a screen at the start of the app that let the user choose what resolution they want, if it should be fullscreen and the quality level.